jones58/personal-knowledge-wiki/Javascript/javascript notes.md

 	- can also be written as just ``+`` in front of a string For each - the number goes in the (), not as a .

+## Testing Objects for Properties

+Use ``.hasOwnProperty``, e.g.
+``return object.hasOwnProperty(property)`` will return true or false

+## Recursion

+Recursion states that a function can be expressed in terms of itself, a function within function

+We use n-1 in recursive calls because arrays are zero-indexed, so need to go one back.